RichardRed0x/politeia-digest/issue-031.md

 Check out the [segment](https://www.youtube.com/watch?v=HexsUmqA7-Y) of the Decred Consensus program with @lukebp talking about Politeia.

 In the ChangeLog [segment](https://www.youtube.com/watch?v=OmwI62HZerg) of the program @jy-p gave an update on the decentralization of Treasury spending work by @moo31337, and also presented some Treasury spending figures.

 Decred Contractor Clearance support in the CMS is reaching maturity with a big chunk of work from @ay-p being [merged](https://github.com/decred/politeia/pull/1104), as [tweeted](https://twitter.com/lukebp_/status/1262871839035977728) by @lukebp.
 Several DCCs have already been granted but the process of collecting approvals has had some rough edges until now.

+The Decred bi-weekly news [update](https://www.youtube.com/watch?v=9i56ly5SS6M) from @Exitus has coverage of the same Politeia proposals considered above in video form, plus updates from across the project.

 ## About this issue